mattcheston/terminal-notifier-guard/README.markdown

 In this scenario we would much rather use the version installed by Homebrew at `/usr/local/bin/terminal-notifier` which is noticeably faster.

-This commit allows us to set an environment variable to explicitly specify the binary to use, like this:
+This gem allows you to set an environment variable to explicitly specify the binary to use, like this:

 ```bash
 export TERMINAL_NOTIFIER_BIN=/usr/local/bin/terminal-notifier